 Through a grant funded by Hennepin County, Richfield has launched a program offering free organics recycling to residents.
 Residents can recycle their household organic waste at two drop-off sites in the city.

-This pilot program is available through the collaborative efforts of the Recreation Services Department, city council and the city's volunteer citizen organics recycling task force.
+This program is available through the collaborative efforts of the Recreation Services Department, city council and the city's volunteer citizen organics recycling task force.

 Sign up now!